-a) Team members should share risk assessments of program participants at regular team meetings to prepare for upcoming clinics.
-They must include consideration of both potential safety issues with the particular participants and safety issues ascribed to the particular setting in which the visit will take place.
-What is the potential for violence with this particular patient or this particular environment?
+Team members should share risk assessments of program participants at regular team meetings to prepare for upcoming clinics.
+Potential safety issues with particular expected participants and safety issues ascribed to the setting of the encounter should be considered.
+Assess the potential for violence with any particular patients and the clinic environment?